COMMITMENT TO ENVIRONMENTAL RESPONSIBILITY

 Our Approach to Environmental Management

 With energy accounting for approximately 98% of our emissions, our carbon reduction strategy focuses on the rigorous reduction of our emissions from energy sources (see the below “Energy Performance” section for more detail on our efforts to reduce energy consumption, which will also reduce our emissions from energy sources).
-In 2016, total greenhouse gas emissions (Scope 11 and Scope 22) were 71,1723 tons of CO2e, a 3% decrease year-over-year, and 15% decrease from 2013.
-This decrease is principally attributable to significant reductions in electricity consumption.
+In 2020, the total greenhouse gas emissions (Scope 11 and Scope 22) were 139,5494 tons of CO2e, a 23% decrease year-over-year, and 64% decrease from 2017.

 Natural Resource Use